ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 # {{site.data.keyword.dns_short}} CLI reference
 {: #dns-services-cli-commands}

-Follow these instructions to use the {{site.data.keyword.dns_full}} command-line interface (CLI).
+Follow these instructions to use the {{site.data.keyword.dns_full}} command line interface (CLI).
 {: shortdesc}

 ## Before you begin
 {: #cli-ref-prereqs}

 Complete these steps to use the {{site.data.keyword.dns_short}} CLI, which is implemented as an {{site.data.keyword.cloud_notm}} CLI plug-in.
-This plug-in provides you with the means to manage your service instance and its associated resources through a command-line user interface.
+This plug-in provides you with the means to manage your service instance and its associated resources through a command line user interface.

 1. Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli#install-ibmcloud-cli){: external}.
 1. Install or update the `cloud-dns-services` plug-in to the {{site.data.keyword.cloud_notm}} CLI.